project-meucci/thimm.github.io/docs/Investing in Regenerative Agriculture and Food/47-ruud-zanders-the-revolutionary-poultry-farmer-about-the-role-of-animals-in-feeding-the-world.md

 ---
-title: 47 Ruud Zanders, the revolutionary poultry farmer about the role of animals in feeding the world
+title: 47 Ruud Zanders The Revolutionary Poultry Farmer About The Role Of Animals In Feeding The World
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Investing in Regenerative Agriculture and Food  (2019-04-02)